dzeitman/developer-token-bookmark/README.md

 ## Install

  If you followed along with the Click to deploy to Netlify, your token service should be live and running.
-The code was also cloned to your GitHub Account - pull down that repo to continue developing the token server code.
+The code was also cloned to your GitHub Account.

+ I you want to make further edits to the token service code- pull down the newly cloned repo to continue developing the token server code.

 Run the following command to install the dependencies:

 ```bash
  npm install
 ```

-Create a file called `.env` in you application folder and set your application key and secret that you got from your dolby.io dashboard.

-APP_IDENTIFIER=<YOUR_APP_IDENTIFIER>

-CONSUMER_KEY=<YOUR_CONSUMER_KEY_HERE>

-CONSUMER_SECRET=<YOUR_CONSUMER_SECRET_HERE>

 ## Run